 If spending two nights deep in the Jordanian desert isn’t magical enough, I joined other guests on the mountain beside the camp around a roaring fire.
 We lay on our backs on our mattresses and above us, a luminous canopy of stars.
 It was a night sky complete with the milky way and shooting stars that would leave every astronomy enthusiast worshipping the celestial sphere.

 And if I didn’t want to call it a night and return to my tent, I didn’t have to — guests can choose to stargaze all night until they fall sleep.
 Wadi Rum by day is one thing, but by night it offers a dazzling show I’ve seen nowhere else in the world.

 Mornings and afternoons were spent with my guides (and sometimes other guests) exploring Wadi Rum’s sand dunes and rock formations.
 It’s a rock climber’s paradise.

 But the sweeping emptiness of Wadi Rum is at its most beautiful at sunset when the mountains and cliffs are struck with a golden glow.
 Abdul drove me to the best spots to watch the drama unfold.
 Shadows took their dramatic shapes, growing wider and darker as the sun descended below the horizon.

-It was at this hour he told me while leaning against a rock and basking in the warm light that, after growing up in the desert and spending a few years in the city then returning to Wadi Rum, this is what makes him feel at home.
+At this hour he told me while leaning against a rock and basking in the warm light that, after leaving Wadi Rum for a few years in the city only to return to his place of birth, it’s moments like this that make him feel truly at home.

 Many thanks to Wadi Rum Full Moon Camp for an exceptional stay.
 As always, the opinions expressed in this post are my own.